Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Component library completeness

 UI component library completeness is the primary differentiator for enterprise framework selection.
-Enterprise teams need data grids, charts, forms, calendars, and specialized widgets ready for production use.
+Enterprise teams need data grids, charts, forms, calendars, and specialised widgets ready for production use.
 Building these from scratch consumes months of development time and introduces ongoing maintenance overhead.
 Frameworks with comprehensive built-in component libraries, such as Ext JS with its 140+ components, reduce the assembly work that other stacks require teams to handle themselves.

 Performance under realistic load